geoserver/geoserver/doc/en/user/source/datadirectory/index.rst

-.. _data_directory:
+.. _datadir:

 GeoServer data directory
 ========================

 The GeoServer **data directory** is the location in the file system where GeoServer stores its configuration information.

-The configuration defines things such as what data is served by GeoServer, where it is stored, and how services such as WFS and WMS interact with and serve the data.
+The configuration defines what data is served by GeoServer, where it is stored, and how services interact with and serve the data.
 The data directory also contains a number of support files used by GeoServer for various purposes.

-For production use, it is a good idea to define an external data directory for GeoServer instances, to make it easier to upgrade.
+For production use, it is recommended to define an *external* data directory (outside the application) to make it easier to upgrade.
+The :ref:`datadir_setting` section describes how to configure GeoServer to use an existing data directory.
-To learn how to create a data directory for a GeoServer installation see the :ref:`data_dir_creating` section.
-:ref:`data_dir_setting` describes how to configure GeoServer to use an existing data directory.

-Since GeoServer provides both interactive and programmatic interfaces to manage confiuration information, in general users do not need to know about the internal structure of the data directory.
-As background, an overview is provided in the :ref:`data_dir_structure` section.
+.. note:: Since GeoServer provides both an interactive interface (via the :ref:`web admin interface <web_admin>`) and programmatic interface (through the :ref:`REST API <rest>`) to manage configuration, most users do not need to know about the :ref:`internal structure of the data directory <datadir_structure>`, but an overview is provided below.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   data-dir-creating/
-   data-dir-setting/
-   data-dir-structure/
-   migrating/
+   location
+   setting
+   structure
+   migrating